rachelAtFlatiron/EAST-SE-041023-Phase-2-React/README.md

 - [ ] Explain what a side effect is
 - [ ] Observe how React manages side effects with the useEffect hook
 - [ ] Observe how to use the useEffect hook to fetch data on page load
-- [ ] Observe how to send a POST request via form
 - [ ] Review changing parent state
 ### Lecture Topics:
 - useEffect